-Vocabulary learning, listening, part of the writing, all that you do yourself with the e-learning.
+Vocabulary learning, listening, part of the writing, all that you do yourself with e-learning.
 However, you don’t speak.
-Speaking must be done in conversation class,
+Speaking must be done in a conversation class,

 Even if e-learning has taken over most of the routine work of the teacher, the Delft method leaves room for a teacher.
 However, under strict rules.
 The conversation class is for the students and the teacher facilitates the conversation.